 7.2 What information should be provided?

 The information that must be provided is set out in the Modern Slavery Act 2015 (Duty to Notify) Regulations 2015.
-This information can be provided by completing a National Referral Mechanism (NRM) form or an MS1 (Notification of a Potential Victim of Modern Slavery) form.
+This information can be provided by completing a National Referral Mechanism (NRM) form or a Duty to Notify Referral form.
 The NRM form should be used if the victim is an adult and consents to provide their personal details and would like to receive Government funded specialist support, or for a child victim (where consent is not needed).
-NRM forms and associated guidance are available on the gov.uk website.
+NRM forms and associated guidance are available on the gov.uk website, as linked above.

-An MS1 form should only be used if the potential adult victim wants to remain anonymous and does not want specialist support (or if you are not able to contact the potential victim and do not know their personal details).
-The MS1 form is available on the gov.uk website (see below).
+A Duty to Notify Referral form should only be used if the potential adult victim wants to remain anonymous and does not want specialist support (or if you are not able to contact the potential victim and do not know their personal details).
+The MS1 form is available on the gov.uk website (as linked above).